oluwafolayimika/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Creating an empty file hello
+adding ececute permmision to the file hello